A former Mountain Pointe High School coach who gave opposing coaches information about the boys basketball and football programs has been fired.

 Before Mountain Pointe’s contest against Pinnacle High School on Aug.
 30, 2019, Wellbrock asked Pioneers coach Dana Zupke if he had received emails.
 According to the statement of charges, Zupke told Wellbrock he had and would forward a screenshot.

-Zupke forwarded a screenshot of the emails to Wellbrock on Aug.
+Zupke forward a screenshot of the emails to Wellbrock on Aug.
 31, according to a press release by the Paradise Valley Unified School District.

 According to the statement of charges, it was at that time that Griffin Wellbrock, Rich Wellbrock’s son and assistant coach of the Mountain Pointe football team, informed him that he had attempted to logon to the account.